 This 331 square kilometer protected area largely consists of a rainforest where most of its diverse natural wonders are confined.
 Bwindi Impenetrable Forest National Park was established in 1991 and in 1994, it became a UNESCO World Heritage Site.
 It sits between altitude 1160 and 2607 meters.

-Wildlife species in Bwindi Impenetrable National Park
+Wildlife Species in Bwindi Impenetrable National Park

-Bwindi Impenetrable National Park prides itself as a home to nearly half of all the 1004 mountain gorillas that today still exist on planet earth making it an exceptional gorilla destination for you to strike your imaginations with these world’s massive and awe-inspiring creatures while they are in their natural habitat.
+The Bwindi Impenetrable National Park prides itself as a home to nearly half of all the 1004 mountain gorillas that today still exist on planet earth making it an exceptional gorilla destination for you to strike your imaginations with these world’s massive and awe-inspiring creatures while they are in their natural habitat.

 There are also several other mammal species to look out while on safari in Bwindi National Park including chimpanzees, black and white colobus monkeys; elephants, African civet, L’Hoest monkeys, red tailed monkeys, giant forest hog, striped jackal, African golden cat and many others.